Developer: SCE Japan Studio

 - The lighting and architecture to the castle was improved, including the level-of-development to distant architecture.

-- Holding hands is executed differently: in the US version you press the R1 button to hold, and press it again to release grip.
-In other versions, the button must be held to keep your grip.
+- Holding hands is executed differently: in the US version you press R1 to hold, and press it again to release grip.
+In other versions, the button must be held to keep your grip (either hold option can be used in the other versions).

-- Yorda's AI was improved.
-In the US version, she would usually just stand still even if enemies were actively approaching.
+- In the US version, Yorda would usually just stand still even if enemies were actively approaching.
+Her AI was improved in future releases.

 - Yorda now helps the player solve puzzles by pointing to the place or object of interest and saying Ico's name.